Using the Keyframer

 A positive value in the Z numeric field would have resulted in the logo moving away.

 It is possible to generate even more subtle movements as our logo may follow the pre-defined path of our choice thanks to the Path Recorder or Pixel Tracker.
-You may also curve the paths thanks to the HUD and the keys of your choice (Linear, Spline or Smooth).
+You may also curve the paths thanks to the HUD and the keyframes of your choice (Linear, Spline or Smooth).

 For example, in the trajectory below, the logo follows a spline on the screen while zooming lightly towards the foreground.